GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPythonHome.rst

 use a different major/minor version, mod_wsgi must be rebuilt against that version.

+Since only one mod_wsgi module is loaded into an Apache instance, this fixes the Python version for every WSGI application that Apache hosts.
+To host applications requiring different Python versions on the one host, run each under its own ``mod_wsgi-express`` instance behind a reverse proxy; see "Hosting Multiple Python Versions" in :doc:`../user-guides/virtual-environments`.

 This directive is the same as setting the environment variable ``PYTHONHOME`` in the environment of the user that Apache executes as.
 If the directive is used it overrides any setting of ``PYTHONHOME`` in